croquet/croquet/historic/sdk/tutorials/1_4_view_smoothing.md

     return (dotProduct(this.velocity, delta) <= 0);
 }
 ```
 Each time the actor moves, it steps forward a fixed distance.
 This means we'll usually overshoot our goal instead of landing right on it.
-So, to determine if we've arrived, we don't check to see if our postion equals our goal.
+So, to determine if we've arrived, we don't check to see if our position equals our goal.
 Instead we check to see if the vector pointing from our position toward our goal has reversed direction.

-(The dot product of two vectors pointing in opposite directions is -1.)
+(The dot product of two vectors pointing in opposite directions is negative.)

  ## Actor.tick()